 Also, DON’T touch the equipment.

 If you want to learn how everything works, I’d love to tell you!
 But if you playfully do that DJ scratch motion to one of my turntables – and you accidentally scratched the record that is currently being played on the sound system – you just committed a serious party foul.
-Even worse, since DJing requires a sensitive touch, you could break one of my needles and that’s no fun.
+Even worse, since vinyl records and turntables require a gentle touch, you could break one of my needles and that’s no fun.

 When making a song request at a wedding, please DO await for me to acknowledge you.